Top of the page

 You can help prevent influenza by getting immunized with an influenza vaccine each year as soon as it's available.

-Yearly immunization with the inactivated influenza vaccine (flu shot) or the nasal spray flu vaccine prevents flu infection and its complications in most people.
+Yearly immunization with the inactivated influenza vaccine (flu shot) prevents flu infection and its complications in most people.

 In spite of these results, many people choose not to get a flu vaccine.
 Some do not get the vaccine because of myths they believe about the flu or the vaccines.
 These include beliefs that the flu is a minor illness or that the vaccine causes the flu.
 The shot may cause side effects, such as soreness or fever, but they are usually minor and do not last long.